seung-lab/gallery/import/README.md

 6. Final Ca2+ Export (Tuning Curves)
 	- `ca_export_museum.mat` (Matlab/Octave matrix)
 	- Final response size for 8 directions and mean temporal response for museum
-	- Thrid row in tuning_ordered_unified_coord_base0 is the on-off combined responses, orded as 0, 45... in the final coordinates.
+	- Thrid row in tuning_ordered_unified_coord_base0 is the on-off combined responses, ordered as 0, 45... in the final coordinates.

 	- last coordinate is ROI indicies